 Children do not distinguish fact from fantasy, especially when trained to accept mythology over facts.
 The need to be a part of the cult becomes their only option.
 They take on the beliefs of the cult as their identity.
 Membership in the cult is a necessity.

 There are ways to reverse this programming, such as “the unconventional approach to saving a believer.”
 However, these processes take a substantial investment in time and effort.

-Many clinicians and social scientists believe this forced indoctrination is a form of psychological child abuse.
+Many clinicians and social scientists believe this forced indoctrination is a form of child abuse.
 Richard Dawkins noted scientist is one of those who hold this opinion.
 Others believe that as long as there is no apparent harm to the child, it is not child abuse.
 It is simply the structured indoctrination of established tradition.
-Children do not know the difference of belief and confidence, so they are susceptible to magical thinking.
+Children do not know the difference between belief and confidence, so they are susceptible to magical thinking.

 “I am persuaded that ‘child abuse’ is no exaggeration when used to describe what teachers and priests are doing to children whom they encourage to believe in something like…eternal Hell.” — Richard Dawkins